-Once your supervisor (after consultation with the student) has chosen internal and external Examiners for the thesis, the student and the Supervisor must complete the GSO3 form.
+Once your supervisor (after consultation with the student) has chosen internal and external Examiners for the thesis, the student and the Supervisor must complete the Appointment of Examiners application.

-You can submit your thesis without a completed GSO3 form but please note that this can cause delays as your thesis will not be sent to your examiners until the appointment of examiners process is complete.
+You can submit your thesis without a completed this application but please note that this can cause delays as your thesis will not be sent to your examiners until the appointment of examiners process is complete.
 They will need to have been approved by Faculty Board and have accepted the formal invitation to examine which is then sent out by Research Degrees Team.